NVIDIA/nsight-python/examples/README.md

 - **`11_output_csv.py`** - Outputting to CSV
   - Using `output_csv` parameter to enable/disable CSV file generation
   - Using `output_prefix` to specify output file location and naming
-  - Read and display generated CSV files
+  - Reading and displaying generated CSV files